 This is the time to organize and plan how the story will be transmitted to your audience.
-The outlined story is detailed in regards to how the film will play out.
-When you have this outline clear in your head, shooting the frame is much easier because you already know what you want.
-Some ways to organize is breaking down the outline into acts and having a topic for each one.
-Each of those acts culminate in the overall message that you are trying to convey.
-There may be some tweaking along the way, but the plan is there as a guide.
+This can be in the form of an outline most commonly expressed in a set of “sequences”.
+These are detailed scenes to show how the film may play out.
+When you have this sequence outline clear in your head, shooting the frame is much easier because you already know what you want.
+This sequence outline follows the natural narrative spine of storytelling which is broken into acts which culminate in the overall message that you are trying to convey.
+There may be some tweaking along the way, but the sequence outline is there as a guide.

 Viewers want to connect with your project.
-Find compelling personal stories that will enthrall viewers.
+Zeroing in on protagonists to highlight compelling personal stories will enthrall viewers.
 Emotionally, your viewers will open up and understand the complexity of the issue while making the issue entirely relatable.
-Every viewer wants to be transported somewhere else, learn something new, and then be motivated and moved by this information.
+Every viewer wants to be transported somewhere else, look through fresh eyes, learn something new, and then be motivated and moved by this information.

 Presenting the facts and reality isn’t always clean cut and unbiased.
 That isn’t to say that directors and producers spin a project a certain way but there is information that stays in a documentary and information that is cut.
-So what is it that you want your documentary to transmit?
-You will find that when you have this message, putting the entire script and production together is much easier and it is clearer to the audience regardless of whether or not they agree.
+So, what is it that you want your documentary to transmit?
+When your thematic message is well-defined, putting the entire script and production together is much easier and it is clearer to the audience regardless of whether or not they agree.
 They can still connect because of the clarity of the message.
 At the very least, the audience is given something to think about moving forward.
 As a director/writer/producer, you can be flexible and allow your story to unfold even if it’s not in the precise direction that you thought it would go.

 Be thorough with your writing and voice-overs.
-Writing and rewriting parts of the script is part of the process as you continue to define your message and refine the story.
+Writing and rewriting the script is part of the process as you continue to define your message and refine the story.
 If you are using a narrator, you may have to readjust to your narrator’s style.
-Sometimes while you are fact checking, there may be some discrepancies so you want to make there that everything that you are presenting to the viewer is accurate and this is reflected in the rewriting process.
+Sometimes while you are fact checking, there may be some discrepancies so you want to make sure that everything you are presenting to the viewer is accurate and reflected in the rewriting process.

 Documentaries aren’t an observation of humanity, but rather an opening door into our nature, into what drives us, what makes us fill with joy and weep with sorrow.
 Documentaries are real, with real people and dealing with real issues that are powerful and hit us at our core.
 Let your writing reflect those deep, moving messages and capture your audience emotionally.